Awards

 SANS is pleased to recognize our members with four key awards each year.

 The Distinguished Scholar Award recognizes the broad scope and potentially integrative nature of scholarship in social and affective neuroscience.
 It honors a scholar who has made distinctively valuable research contributions across their career in areas by significantly advancing our understanding of the biological basis of social and affective processes or expanding the core of social and affective neuroscience discipline.
-The winner of this award will receive travel compensation (up to $599 USD) and complimentary registration to the 2024 conference in Toronto.
+The winner of this award will receive travel compensation (up to $500 USD), complimentary registration to the 2025 conference in Chicago as well as an invitation to be our distinguished scholar speaker at the conference.

 Past Winners